Koji Toriumi

-Koji Toriumi (鳥海 晃司, Toriumi Koji) is a Japanese professional footballer who plays as a centre back for J1 League club Cerezo Osaka.
+Koji Toriumi (鳥海 晃司, Toriumi Koji) is a Japanese professional footballer who plays as a centre back for J2 League club JEF United Chiba.

 Career

 Toriumi was born in Kisarazu and played youth football with JEF United Chiba and Meiji University before starting his professional career with JEF United Chiba senior squad in 2018.
 After three seasons and 80 appearances in the J2 League, Toriumi moved to Cerezo Osaka at the end of 2020.